pavelbely/mongo-adding-optimal-index-sample/README.md

     "executionStats" : {
         "executionSuccess" : true,
         "nReturned" : 0,
-        "executionTimeMillis" : 15,
+        "executionTimeMillis" : 51,
         "totalKeysExamined" : 0,
-        "totalDocsExamined" : 10001,
+        "totalDocsExamined" : 100001,
 ```

-The output is pretty long but for now we are only concerned about **winningPlan** being **COLLSCAN** and **executionTimeMillis**=15 and **totalDocsExamined**=10001.
+The output is pretty long but for now we are only concerned about **winningPlan** being **COLLSCAN** and **executionTimeMillis**=51 and **totalDocsExamined**=100001.
-That means the whole collection has been scanned (which is obvious since we haven't added any indexes yet) in order to find Natasha's bonus points and that took 15 milliseconds.
-You might say 15 ms is no big deal, but let's try to improve it a bit.
+**COLLSCAN** means the whole collection (100001 documents) has been scanned (which is obvious since we haven't added any indexes yet) in order to find Natasha's bonus points and that took 51 milliseconds.
+You might say 51 ms is no big deal, but let's try to improve it a bit.

 ### Add an index and check whether it improves performance